Sigmarik/graphics-engine/docs/asset_system/EVENT_ROUTING.md

 # Equivalent* of the `@NameShouter::shout <- @BossSpawner.last_spawned.name` pipe.
 # * - The order of constant initialization is different, as if the variable is defined, "@BossSpawner" and "last_spawned" constants are mentioned (and thus, updated earlier) than the "@NameShouter" and "shout" constants.

-# Pure strings (string constants not in quotation marks) are not ecognised as variable names
+# Pure strings (string constants not in quotation marks) are not recognized as variable names
 @SomeOtherShouter::shout <- "boss"
 ```